This year our Annual General Meeting will be held Wednesday 22 October from 10:30am-12pm online.

 Voting by proxy

-As with the last three years of holding our AGM online, we’re asking you again to vote on our key governance issues by proxy; this allows us to count votes ahead of the AGM rather than during the meeting.
+This year, we’re asking you again to vote on our key governance issues by proxy; this allows us to count votes ahead of the AGM rather than during the meeting.
+Voting by proxy means you give your votes to someone else to vote for you, in the way you’ve chosen.
+Votes are usually given to our Chair or Vice Chair as best practice.
+We’re asking members to vote on the usual matters of:

 We look forward to welcoming you!